 Still, there are always exceptions.
-Read on to see if you are one of those who have access to get cheaper tickets for the Colosseum.
+Read on to see if you are one of those who have access to cheaper tickets for the Colosseum.

-Also in the guided tours of the Colosseum they are entitled to get the tour at a discount.
-For example, for a guided tour that costs $ 50 for an adult, a child under 18 can get it for $ 44.
-Of course, you will have to bring an identity document so that the Colosseum staff can verify your age.
+Also on guided tours of the Colosseum they are entitled to get the tour at a discounted rate.
+For example, a guided tour that costs about 58 € for an adult, children under 18 can get it at a lower price.
+However, they will have to bring an identity document at the entrance to the Colosseum with which they can verify their age.

 How to get cheap tickets to the Roman Forum

-When is it free to enter the Colosseum?
+When is it free to enter the Colosseum

+On the first Sunday of every month, the Colosseum opens its doors for free to all visitors who want to tour inside.
+As you can imagine, the lines are enormous and the large crowds can dampen the visit.
 If you are determined to make the most of the occasion, I recommend that you get up very early and be there early in the morning: it will be the only way to secure your place in the most coveted amphitheater in the world.

 How can I save on tickets to the Colosseum?